rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 4.205.4 Transcription involving adjustments or additions

-<a name="4.205.4.1">4.205.4.1</a> **Roman numerals.** If the date appears in roman numerals, transcribe the date as it appears.
+<a name="4.205.4.1">4.205.4.1</a> **Roman numerals**.
+If the date appears in roman numerals, transcribe the date as it appears.
 Omit internal spaces and punctuation (see [Transcription](/DCRMR/general-rules/Transcription/)).
 Supply the year in arabic numerals in square brackets.

 >Example:
 ><CITE>anno Domini MDCXIV [1614]</CITE>